saif-ellafi/play-by-the-writing/README.md

 # Service Level Agreement of Purchase
 - This software is provided as-is, I provide support to users on good-will and listen to feedback and ideas, but cannot commit to eternal promises.
 - This software is only available on itch.io – For your safety, only download from there
-- Currently working only in Microsoft Windows and Linux (MacOS eventually.
-Not on mobile.)
+- Currently working only in Microsoft Windows, MacOS, and Linux
 - This software is purely and entirely recreational, and it should not cause any harm to your system.
 I cannot be held responsible for misuses or damage caused to your system.
 - For users that have paid, they shall receive all future updates for free.
 However, new content may be sold separately.
 - No refunds!
 Sorry – Use the example package to test this software before you buy